This article originally appeared online in March 2018; it was updated on June 14, 2018, to include current information.

 During wellness treatments at the onboard spa, passengers can choose between indoor and outdoor rooms, each with a private balcony.
 Each vessel will also host a fitness center with an outdoor yoga and relaxation space, as well as social space—the living room—that serves as a library and café.
 The routes, programming, and itineraries will be leisure oriented too: Custom-tailored journeys will be geared toward more sensory and in-depth experiences.

-The first Ritz-Carlton Yacht Collection vessel sets sail in the Caribbean in late 2019.
+The first Ritz-Carlton Yacht Collection vessel sets sail in the Caribbean in February 2020.
 Reservations open May 2018, with booking priority given to members of the Ritz-Carlton Rewards loyalty program.